korepych/hello-world/README.md

 # hello-world

-London is the capital of Great Britain
+London is the capital of Great B